 Customer-related intangible assets primarily relate to retail partner contract acquisitions and extensions, as well as purchased credit card relationships.
-During the years ended December 31, 2020 and 2019, we recorded additions to customer-related intangible assets subject to amortization of \$31 million and \$130 million, respectively, primarily related to payments made to acquire and extend certain retail partner relationships.
-These additions had a weighted average amortizable life of 7 years for both the years ended December 31, 2020 and 2019, respectively.
+During the years ended December 31, 2021 and 2020, we recorded additions to customer-related intangible assets subject to amortization of \$67 million and \$31 million, respectively, primarily related to payments made to acquire and extend certain retail partner relationships.
+These additions had a weighted average amortizable life of 5 years and 7 years for the years ended December 31, 2021 and 2020, respectively.

-Amortization expense related to retail partner contracts was \$ 128 million, \$133 million and \$125 million for the years ended December 31, 2020, 2019 and 2018, respectively, and is included as a component of marketing and business development expense in our Consolidated Statements of Earnings.
-All other amortization expense was \$199 million, \$168 million and \$115 million for the years ended December 31, 2020, 2019 and 2018, respectively, and is included as a component of other expense in our Consolidated Statements of Earnings.
+Amortization expense related to retail partner contracts was \$ 126 million, \$128 million and \$133 million for the years ended December 31, 2021, 2020 and 2019, respectively, and is included as a component of marketing and business development expense in our Consolidated Statements of Earnings.
+All other amortization expense was \$213 million, \$199 million and \$168 million for the years ended December 31, 2021, 2020 and 2019, respectively.
+Additionally, we incurred impairment charges of \$50 million, \$30 million, and \$7 million for the years ended December 31, 2021, 2020 and 2019, respectively.
+Other amortization expense and impairment charges are included as components of other expense in our Consolidated Statements of Earnings.